Spherical Harmonic Components

 ZThe zero- and first-order components can be augmented by second- and third-order spherical harmonic components.
 To date, because of the need for an impractical number of transmission channels, little work has been carried out on higher-order Ambisonic systems.
 However, work has started on the development of the necessary microphones and decoders.

 Second-order Ambisonics requires five transmission channels for horizontal surround sound and nine for full-sphere.
 Third-order Ambisonics requires seven channels for horizontal and sixteen for full-sphere.
-It is also possible to mix a high-order horizontal with a lower-order full-sphere; this would require an intermediate number of transmission channels.
+It is also possible to mix a high-order horizontal with a lower-order full-sphere; this would require an intermediate number of transmission channels, as listed in the following table:

 The second-order spherical harmonic responses look like this: